 - An additional license suspension, up to one year

 In some cases, you may be able to get probation—called community supervision—instead of some or all of these penalties.
 This could require you to commit to a certain number of hours of community service, attend alcohol education classes, report regularly to a probation officer, and more.
-However, it could keep you out of jail and allow you to continue working or going to school.
+It could keep you out of jail and allow you to continue working or going to school.

-Additional Charges Call for Extra Penalties
+Additional Charges May Call for Extra Penalties

-If you have a previous DWI conviction, you could face more serious consequences.
+- If you have a previous DWI conviction, you could face more serious consequences.
 This could include 30 days to one year in jail and up to $4,000 in fines for a second offense.
-A third offense may warrant a felony charge, leading to two to 10 years in state prison and fines up to $10,000.
+A third offense is a felony charge, punishable by two to 10 years in prison and fines up to $10,000.

-You will likely also face additional penalties when sentenced if you had an open container in your vehicle or if you tested at .15 percent BAC or higher.
+- You will likely also face additional penalties when sentenced if you had an open container in your vehicle or if you tested at .15 percent BAC or higher.

 Complete a Free DWI Case Evaluation form now

-Call us today at (713) 225-1900 for a confidential case review with a member of our team.
+Call us 713-225-1900 for a confidential case review with a member of our team.